What Is A Flat Fee MLS Listing Service and Will it Hurt My Home Sale?

 How does a flat fee MLS listing service compare to a traditional real estate agent?

-- Personalized service is lacking vs. having an agent who can answer your questions immediately
+- You receive a less personalized service compared to having an agent who can answer your questions thoroughly and immediately.

 So, how do you find a top agent?
 HomeLight can connect you with agents in your market who fit your selling situation.
 Our research shows that the top 5% of real estate agents nationwide typically sell homes for as much as 10% more than average real estate agents.